 Basic health insurance will contribute up to half of the ambulance costs if the patient is unable to travel via car or public transport.
 The exact costs depend on the health and accident insurance policies you hold.
 Supplementary insurance policies to fully cover ambulance costs are available.

 In case of a life-threatening medical emergency, keep calm and call an ambulance at 144

 Other emergency numbers you should remember:

 You can count on Hirslanden in any medical emergency

-Hirslanden is the leading private hospital group as well as the largest medical network in Switzerland.
-Hirslanden operates 17 hospitals located in 11 Swiss cantons, has a total of 2,100 affiliated doctors and in-house physicians, and around 7,800 employees.
+Hirslanden is the leading private hospital group and the largest medical network in Switzerland.
+Hirslanden operates 17 hospitals located in 11 Swiss cantons and has a total of 2,700 affiliated doctors and in-house physicians.

-Located all over Switzerland, the 14 Hirslanden emergency centres are equipped with the latest diagnostic and therapeutic infrastructure.
+Located all over Switzerland, the 14 Hirslanden Emergency centers are equipped with the latest diagnostic and therapeutic infrastructure.

 Each emergency department has access to a network of highly regarded medical specialists.
 A treatment team will immediately be assembled to meet the patient's specific needs.
 Around the clock, 365 days a year.